sevidmusic/Roady/README.md

 ### Layouts

-Layouts define the order of Roady's UI sections for specific websites.
+Layouts define uniquely named sections to define the `html` structure of different Responses to a Request to a website.

 Layouts do not define styles, just structure.

 Layouts are not required, if none exist Roady will use it's own internally defined layout.

-Layouts should be installed in Roady's `layouts` directory.
+Layouts should be located in Roady's `layouts` directory.

-Installed layouts may be used by any website running on Roady, but each website may only use one layout.
+Available layouts may be used by any website running on Roady, but each website may only use one layout.

-To configure layouts for specific websites, a file named `layouts.json` must exist in the directory where all layouts are located that contains json that defines an array of `(string) key` `=>` `(string) value` pairs where the `key` is the website Domain's Authority and the value is the name of the layout to use for the website.
+To configure layouts for specific websites, a file named `layouts.json` must exist that contains json that defines an array of `key => value` pairs where the `key` is the website's Domain's Authority and the value is the name of the layout to use for the website.

 For example:

 ```
 {